xypnox/xypnox.github.io/src/content/blog/tech-2020/index.md

 categories : ["tech"]
 tags : ["tech", "blog", "phone"]

-metadata_image : "/posts/tech-2020/social.png"
+coverImage: "./social.png"
+coverAlt: "My year in Tech - 2020.
+There will be a different post for culture 2020 as well."
 ---

-{% cover(src="cover.png") %}
-My year in Tech - 2020.

-There will be a different post for culture 2020 as well.
-{% end %}

 When someone starts writing a post about a tech product, it ends up being one of two things: Either an unbiased review or a very biased piece highlighting how the thing is "the best thing ever" / "the worst thing ever".
 And I promise you I will try my best not to do any of those in this post.